ShishirBhandari/Ball/README.md

-# Ball Game using Computer Graphics
+# Ball Graphics app using OpenGL and SDL
-Simple graphics game using SDL and OpenGL.
+Simple graphics app using SDL and OpenGL.
 5th semester project for Computer Graphics.